petrus-v/vcs-pre-commit-buildout/README.md

 ## Similar projects

-* [pre-commit](http://pre-commit.com): As I understood, this aims to configure GIT pre-commit hooks per project, so if you are workgins on multiple projects requiring similar pre-commit hooks and with multiple vcs this can be painfull.
+* [pre-commit](http://pre-commit.com): As I understood, this aims to configure GIT pre-commit hooks per project (yes inside the project).
+Wher vcs-pre-commit assume you are workgins on multiple projects requiring similar pre-commit hooks and with multiple vcs.